Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Operators Matching and UV Completions

+in both the Majorana and Dirac cases.
+In the Majorana scenario, the following relations also apply,

-Finally, we comment here that we do not include the effects of RG running in this analysis.
-The anomalous dimension matrix for the $d = 6$ $\nu$SMEFT operators in Table~\ref{tab:vSMEFT-operators} has been calculated in~\cite{Datta:2020ocb} and implemented numerically in~\cite{Aebischer:2024csk}.
-In theory, the $\nu$SMEFT coefficients should be run from the scale $\Lambda$ down to the EW scale, where they are matched to the rotated coefficients in Eqs.~\eqref{eq:L_LEFT_ff} and~\eqref{eq:L_LEFT_gauge}, according to Tables~\ref{tab:matching_1}-\ref{tab:matching_3}.
-Mixing also occurs between the $d = 6$ operators; for example, a non-zero value of $C_{HN}$ at the scale $\Lambda$ generates the coefficients $C_{lN}$, $C_{eN}$, $C_{qN}$, $C_{uN}$ and $C_{dN}$ at the EW scale.
-In practice, because the running is proportional to the $U(1)_Y$ gauge coupling $g'$, the running and mixing is negligible for $\Lambda \sim 1$~TeV.
+In this analysis we do not include the effects of RG running.
+The anomalous dimension matrix from gauge and Yukawa couplings for the $d = 6$ $\nu$SMEFT operators in Table~\ref{tab:vSMEFT-operators} has been calculated in~\cite{Datta:2020ocb,Datta:2021akg,Ardu:2024tzb} and implemented numerically in~\cite{Aebischer:2024csk}.
+For us, the running due to the Yukawa couplings vanishes as we consider the $Y_\nu = 0$ limit in this work.
+Meanwhile, the running and mixing proportional to the $U(1)_Y$ gauge coupling $g'$ is negligible for $\Lambda \sim 1$~TeV.
 The same argument can be made for the $d = 7$ operators.
+The bounds on the WCs in this work are nevertheless valid at the EW scale.

+The $\nu$SMEFT operators of dimension $d \leq 7$ in Tables~\ref{tab:vSMEFT-operators} and~\ref{tab:vSMEFT-operators-2} can be generated by heavy new degrees of freedom at the scale $\Lambda \gg v$.
+Given the large number of possible representations of heavy new fields under the SM gauge group, which may contribute to the operators at tree-level, one-loop or a higher number of loops, it is practical to consider only a subset of UV complete models.
+We therefore examine only the general extensions of~\cite{deBlas:2017xtg}: the lowest irreducible representations of scalar boson, vector-like fermion and vector boson fields under the SM, shown in Table~\ref{tab:UV_fields}, which generate the operators at tree-level.

+The tree-level matching of these fields to $d = 6$ and $d = 7$ SMEFT operators has been systematically performed in \cite{deBlas:2017xtg,Li:2023cwy}, while the matching to $d = 7$ in the $\nu$SMEFT has been studied in~\cite{Beltran:2023ymm}.
+In Table~\ref{tab:UV_completions}, we show the single- and two-particle UV completions of each $\nu$SMEFT operator in Table~\ref{tab:vSMEFT-operators}.
+These tree-level UV completions also apply to the operators in Table~\ref{tab:vSMEFT-operators-2}; as $N$ and $S$ are SM gauge singlets, any diagram inducing an operator containing $N$ will also generate an operator with $N\to S^c$.

+We now consider two particularly simple UV scenarios.
+If one adds the singly-charged scalar $\mathcal{S}_1$ to the SM field content, it is possible to write the renormalisable terms,